Last data update: Fri Oct 25 17:17:19 -0400 2013

 this, and use "D programming language" where appropriate.

 More sources of data are always welcome.

-Check out the Google Group for announcements / updates, or if you want to make a suggestion about the survey.
 We also welcome email to suggestions --- at --- langpop.com.
 When submitting a request, please check and see if your language registers hits with the data source used in this survey, and send me the links.
 Thanks!